emberjs/ember.js/FEATURES.md

   - `interaction.ember-action` for closure actions.
   - `interaction.link-to` for link-to execution.

-* `ember-testing-check-waiters`

-  Expose a simple mechanism for test tooling to determine if all foreign async has been handled before continuing the test.
-Replaces the intimate API `Ember.Test.waiters` (with a deprecation).

 * `ember-testing-resume-test`

   Introduces the `resumeTest` testing helper to complement the `pauseTest` helper.